 - How does texturing increase absorption of longer wavelength light?

 - In a modern production line, the angle of the alkaline textured cells are typically 52o, whereas the angle of the acidic textured cells are 65o.
 Did your experiments suggest angles higher than these values?
-If so, what are some possible reasons for texturing at those angles?
+If so, what are some possible limitations in manufaturing that does not allow higher angles?

 - There are other methods to texturing silicon wafers such as metal catalysed chemical etching (MCCE) and reactive ion etching (RIE).
 How do these techniques work and what type of textures can be produced by these methods.